First Humans were Ant People

 The Wheel of LifeDorey, Day of the Fish p.207

 I refer to the ant people in my books, Day of the Fish and The Master (Mistress) of Speech.
 In the Dogon religion, the place where the Nummos' genetic experiments occurred were underground in Earth mounds, in what the Dogon referred to as "anthills".Dorey, Day of the Fish (2017 version) p.
-212 The anthills were likewise associated with navel or omphalos stones, which appear in the picture above.Dorey, The Master of Speech (2013 version) p.
+212 The anthills were likewise associated with navel or omphalos stones.Dorey, The Master of Speech (2013 version) p.
 86

 There was the sense that the Nummo were able to communicate with each other and with other animals and plants on a level unknown to humans.
 Because the Jackal didn't have this connection, Ogotemmêli said he was "alone from birth."Dorey, Day of the Fish (2017 version) p.
 8